rbong/envi/README.md

 Envi is basically a small IDE written in bash.
 It ties together existing tools like vim, vifm (a vi-like file manager), and a shell.
 Its strongest feature is automatic and invisible directory changing and text file passing while navigating with vifm.
+If it seems hard to see what it does, you would be right.
+You will never think about navigation again.
 It is extensible through its tmux servers by merely sending keys.

 dependencies
 ====